How much should I spend on Google Ads?

-To develop a budget that will accurately reflect your return on the money you spend in AdWords you need to include some of your cost and sales data in the Budget Calculator.
+To develop a budget that will accurately reflect your return on the money you spend in Ads you need to include some of your cost and sales data in the Budget Calculator.
 These values are defined below.
 Once again, you can use estimates if this data is not readily available to you.

 Average Revenue Per Sale is the average amount of your customer’s total purchase.